 Insurance.
-Contractor shall procure and maintain for the duration of the contract insurance against claims for injuries to persons or damages to property which may arise from or in connection with the performance of the work hereunder by the Contractor, its agents, representatives, or employees.
+Contractor shall procure and maintain for the duration of the contract insurance against claims for injuries to persons or damages to property which may arise from or in connection with the performance of the work hereunder by Contractor, its agents, representatives, or employees.
 Coverage shall be at least as broad as:

-- (i) Commercial General Liability CGL): Insurance Services Office Form CG 00 01 covering CGL on an "occurrence" basis, including products and completed operations, property damage, bodily injury and personal & advertising injury with limits no less than \$2,000,000 per occurrence.
-If a general aggregate limit applies, either the general aggregate limit shall apply separately to this project/location (ISO CG 25 03 or 25 04) or the general aggregate limit shall be twice the required occurrence limit. - (ii) Sexual Abuse or Molestation (SAM) Liability: If the work will include contact with minors, elderly adults, or otherwise vulnerable clients and the CGL policy referenced above is not endorsed to include affirmative coverage for sexual abuse or molestation, Contractor shall obtain and maintain policy covering Sexual Abuse and Molestation with a limit no less than \$1,000,000 per occurrence or claim. - (iii) Automobile Liability Insurance Services Office Form Number CA 0001 covering, Code 1 (any auto), or if Contractor has no owned autos, Code 8 (hired) and 9 (non-owned), with limit no less than \$1,000,000 per accident for bodily injury and property damage. - (iv) Workers' Compensation insurance as required by the State of California, with Statutory Limits, and Employer's Liability Insurance with limit of no less than \$1,000,000 per accident for bodily injury or disease.
-(Not required if contractor provides written verification it has no employees). - (v) Professional Liability (Errors and Omissions) Insurance covering mental health services malpractice to include assessments, screenings, case management/brokerage, medication support, crisis intervention, therapeutic behavioral services (TBS), planning, and therapy, with limit no less than \$1,000,000 per occurrence or claim, \$1,000,000 aggregate. - (vi) Cyber Liability Insurance, with limit not less than \$2,000,000 per occurrence or claim, \$2,000,000 aggregate.
+- 1. Commercial General Liability (CGL): Insurance Services Office Form CG 00 01 covering CGL on an "occurrence" basis, including products and completed operations, property damage, bodily injury and personal & advertising injury with limits no less than \$2,000,000 per occurrence.
+If a general aggregate limit applies, either the general aggregate limit shall apply separately to this project/location (ISO CG 25 03 or 25 04) or the general aggregate limit shall be twice the required occurrence limit. - 2.
+Sexual Abuse or Molestation (SAM) Liability: If the work will include contact with minors, elderly adults, or otherwise vulnerable clients and the CGL policy referenced above is not endorsed to include affirmative coverage for sexual abuse or molestation, Contractor shall obtain and maintain policy covering Sexual Abuse and Molestation with a limit no less than \$1,000,000 per occurrence or claim. - 3.
+Automobile Liability: Insurance Services Office Form Number CA 0001 covering, Code 1 (any auto), or if Contractor has no owned autos, Code 8 (hired) and 9 (non-owned), with limit no less than \$1,000,000 per accident for bodily injury and property damage. - 4.
+Workers' Compensation: Insurance as required by the State of California, with Statutory Limits, and Employer's Liability Insurance with limit of no less than \$1,000,000 per accident for bodily injury or disease. - 5.
+Professional Liability (Errors and Omissions): Insurance covering medical malpractice and information privacy coverage with limit no less than \$1,000,000 per occurrence or claim, \$2,000,000 aggregate. - 6.
+Professional Liability (Errors and Omissions) Insurance covering social worker case management malpractice, also sexual molestation/misconduct/abuse, and information privacy coverage with limit no less than \$1,000,000 per occurrence or claim, \$2,000,000 aggregate. - 7.
+Cyber Liability: Insurance, with limit not less than \$2,000,000 per occurrence or claim, \$2,000,000 aggregate.
 Coverage shall be sufficiently broad to respond to the duties and obligations as is undertaken by Contractor in this Contract and shall include, but not be limited to, claims involving infringement of intellectual property, including but not limited to infringement of copyright, trademark, trade dress, invasion of privacy violations, information theft, damage to or destruction of electronic information, release of private information, alteration of electronic information, extortion and network security.
 The policy shall provide coverage for breach response costs as well as regulatory fines and penalties as well as credit monitoring expenses with limits sufficient to respond to these obligations.

-The Insurance obligations under this Contract shall be the greater of 1-all the Insurance coverage and limits carried by or available to the Contractor; or 2-the minimum Insurance requirements shown in this Contract.
-Any insurance proceeds in excess of the specified limits and coverage required, which are applicable to a given loss, shall be available to Agency.
-No representation is made that the minimum Insurance requirements of this Contract are sufficient to cover the indemnity or other obligations of the Contractor under this Contract.
+The insurance obligations under this Contract shall be the greater of 1-all the Insurance coverage and limits carried by or available to Contractor; or 2-the minimum Insurance requirements shown in this Contract.
+Any insurance proceeds in excess of the specified limits and coverage required, which are applicable to a given loss, shall be available to County.
+No representation is made that the minimum Insurance requirements of this Contract are sufficient to cover the indemnity or other obligations of Contractor under this Contract.

-If the Contractor maintains broader coverage and/or higher limits than the minimums shown above, the County requires and shall be entitled to the broader coverage and/or the higher limits maintained by the contractor.
-Any available insurance proceeds in excess of the specified minimum limits of insurance and coverage shall be available to the County.
+If Contractor maintains broader coverage and/or higher limits than the minimums shown above, County requires and shall be entitled to the broader coverage and/or the higher limits maintained by Contractor.

+Any available insurance proceeds in excess of the specified minimum limits of insurance and coverage shall be available to County.